ICSCR/icscr.github.io/index.md

 ## Welcome to International Conference of Semantic Computing Resource 2019 (ICSCR 2019)

 ICSC Resource is an appropriate venue to publish datasets, machine learning models, indexes, benchmarks, ontologies, libraries, APIs and tools that demand a high effort to be developed and can have a high impact on advancing the state of the art of semantic technologies.
-Papers describing resources rarely receive the same recognition as research papers, therefore ICSC, being among the highest-ranked venues for Semantic Computing research, will start to consider such works as well.
+Papers describing resources rarely receive the same recognition as research papers, therefore ICSC Resource will start to consider such works as well.
 The main requirements for resource papers are: (I) an objective but precise description of the resource; (II) an open license; and (III) to make the resource available to other users through a permanent link.

 ### Review Criteria